Wielkopolska Region - Greater Poland Tourism Organization, Poland

 Specific goal related to the selected asset

-The biggest challenge is to encourage the tourist facilities located on the Piast Trail to network, cooperate and willingness to identify more closely with the brand of the trail.
+The biggest challenge is to encourage the tourist facilities located on the Piast Route to network, cooperate and willingness to identify more closely with the brand of the trail.
 The aim is to increase brand recognition of the trail in Poland and abroad.

 Europeanisation: linkages between local heritage and European history and culture

 The Piast dynasty created the Polish state and its first rulers adopted Christianity, and then they were crowned with the approval of the German emperor and the pope.
 The idea behind the meeting of the German emperor in 1000 with the ruler of Poland was the seed of a thought about a united Europe.
-The preserved monuments constituting the core of the Piast Trail are the oldest historical sites in Poland and are part of the cultural heritage of the whole of Europe.
+The preserved monuments constituting the core of the Piast Route are the oldest historical sites in Poland and are part of the cultural heritage of the whole of Europe.

 Photo by Karol Budzinsi

 European and international Cultural Heritage recognition(s)

 The Address of the Polish Bishops to the German Bishops, which is related to the history of the Piast Route and Lech Hill with Gniezno Cathedral, are Polish candidates for the European Heritage Label 2021.